ampache/ampache/docs/API-XML-methods.md

 [Example](https://raw.githubusercontent.com/ampache/python3-ampache/master/docs/xml-responses/democratic%20\(play\).xml)

-All XML Documents that have a ```<tag>``` element may have 0 or more tag elements associated with them.
-Each tag element has an attribute "count" that indicates the number of people who have specified this tag.
+All XML Documents that have a ```<genre>``` element may have 0 or more genre elements associated with them.
+Each genre element has an attribute "count" that indicates the number of people who have specified this genre.

 Artists XML Document.
 ID's are Ampache's unique Identifier for the artist.